EuroLinux/eurolinux-open-docs/docs/jumpstarts/wsl.md

 ## Prerequisites:

-- Windows 10 (WSL - Windows 10 version 1709 up, WLS 2 - Windows 10 version 2004 up) or Windows 11
+- Windows 10 (Windows 10 version 1709 or newer for "legacy" WSL.
+Version 2004 or newer for WSL 2) or Windows 11
 - WSL/WSL 2 installed (we strongly recommended WSL 2 for better compatibility and performance)
 - Administrative privileges on your Windows system